 a homebound train carried me away.

-Silly mother sent me back same night:
+Naieve mother sent me back that night:

-(just before Easter) – educators always right;
+(just before Easter) – school always right;

-collected from the station by worried headmaster:
+collected from station by worried headmaster:

-teen defiant drama turned into pastoral disaster.
+teen defiant drama became pastoral disaster.

-Confidences disclosed: my father’s school debt;
+Confidences disclosed: father’s school debt;

-self-exile silently decided (with much regret)
+self-exile decided (later, much regret)

-sealed by stupidity, this fragile teen’s fate:
+sealed by stupidity, fragile teen’s fate:

-overburdened by far too much family freight…
+overburdened by too much family freight…

 Decades later, I walked through those doors:

-O sweet remembered scent, waxed parquet floors.
+sweet remembered scent, waxed parquet floors.